FusionAuth/fusionauth-site/site/_posts/2020-07-20-breached-password-detection.md

 * on the password plus username, email address or email sub-address
 * on the password and an exact match on username or email address, or commonly used passwords like "password".

 While you know your security requirements best, we recommend matching on password alone, as this provides the most protection.

-Matching rules apply to all passwords provided whenever a user is created.
-This includes:
+The match will check for a compromised credential whenever a user's password is created or modified.
+This includes the following scenarios:

-* when they register themselves, should self-registration be enabled
+* A user registers, should self-registration be enabled
-* when they are created via the administrative user interface
+* A user is created via the administrative user interface
-* when a user is created via the [User APIs](/docs/v1/tech/apis/users)
+* A user is created via the [User APIs](/docs/v1/tech/apis/users)
+* A user changes their password
+* An administrator changes a user's password

-In all cases, a provided password will be checked against a large and ever-growing database of compromised credentials maintained by FusionAuth.
-In addition, any time a password is changed by a user or administrator, the database will also be consulted.
+In all cases, the provided password will be checked against a large and ever-growing database of compromised credentials maintained by FusionAuth.

 The other configuration option is what, if any, action to take on user login.
 Should a password be checked when someone signs in?
 One option is to simply not check for compromised passwords during the sign in event.

-This is a good choice if you enable breached password detection before you have any production users.
-In that case, all passwords will have already been vetted during user creation.
-However, if a password is compromised after an account is created, a user won't be notified until they change their password.
+This is an acceptable choice if login performance is of the utmost importance to you.
+However, if a password is compromised after an account is created, no check will occur until the password is changed, exposing your system to unauthorized access.
+Test to make sure that the performance win is worth the security consequence.
+We recommend enabling one of the other choices.

-Other, more secure, options include:
+Some of these other, more secure, options are:

-* recording the result, which will update statistics and [fire a webhook](/docs/v1/tech/events-webhooks/)
+* Recording the result, which will update statistics and [fire a webhook](/docs/v1/tech/events-webhooks/)
-* emailing the user, letting them know their password has been compromised
+* Emailing the user, letting them know their password has been compromised
-* forcing the user to change their password before their authentication can be completed
+* Forcing the user to change their password before their authentication can be completed

-It's important to note that these choices only apply to login events.
-Password changes and registrations will always require an uncompromised password before they'll succeed.
+It's important to note that these only apply to login events.
+Once password breach detection is enabled, password changes and registrations always require an uncompromised credential before they'll succeed.
 Enabling this check on login allows you to increase the security of your user accounts in a gradual fashion.
-It also is likely to lead to a higher success rate, as you'll only be forcing a change when a user is already engaged trying to sign in.

 These settings are also available in the [Tenant API](/docs/v1/tech/apis/tenants), under the `tenant.passwordValidationRules.breachDetection` key.